-Let’s get started!
+Let’s get started.

 In a nutshell, sentiment analysis tries to answer the question: “How does the user (opinion holder) feel about X subject?”.
 Here’s a product review from a happy user to help you understand this:

-- “I love the design of the new website” →
+- “I love the design of the new website” → Positive

-- “The UX is so bad that it’s kinda funny” →
+- “The UX is so bad that it’s kinda funny” → Negative

-- “I want to try out the new app so bad!” →
+- “I want to try out the new app so bad!” → Positive

-Types of Sentiment Analysis
+Sentiment Analysis Examples

 Some sentiment analysis systems focus on polarity, while others try to figure out feelings, intentions, etc. In this section, we’ll go through some of the most relevant types of sentiment analysis:

-- “It is way too pricey for what it offers!” →
+- “It is way too pricey for what it offers!” → Negative

-- “This is the most user-friendly platform I’ve ever seen!” →
+- “This is the most user-friendly platform I’ve ever seen!” → Positive

-- “It is an ok product, nothing great but it does the job” →
+- “It is an ok product, nothing great but it does the job” → Neutral

 In a similar way to the classic 5-star ratings you often see in reviews, this type of sentiment analysis delivers a more granular sentiment polarity using these categories: